Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 WARSAW, Poland (AP) — Poland said Wednesday that multiple Russian drones entered its territory over the course of several hours and were shot down with help from NATO allies, describing the incursion as an “act of aggression” carried out during a wave of Russian strikes on Ukraine.

-The Kremlin refused to comment, but its close ally, Belarus, said it tracked some drones that “lost their course” because they were jammed.
+Russia’s Defense Ministry it did not target Poland, but close ally, Belarus, said it tracked some drones that “lost their course” because they were jammed.
 However, several European leaders said they believe that the incursion amounted to an intentional escalation by Russia of its war on Ukraine.

 Poland said some of the drones came from Belarus, where Russian and Belarusian troops have begun gathering for war games starting on Friday.